There are several papers you need to start a divorce:

 “The respondent has had sexual relationships with other people and the petitioner does not feel that he/she can continue to live with the respondent.”

 You do not have to fill the box!
-The same applies to adultery (check the definition here, it does not apply for civil partnership dissolution!):
+The same applies to adultery (check the definition here - you cannot use adultery for civil partnership dissolution!):

 “The Respondent has committed adultery with another man/woman [who the petitioner knows but wishes not to mention/unknown to the Petitioner] and this is continuing/on or around [date].”